HPMortys/Test1/README.md

    Optical Character Recognition (OCR) is used to process images or scanned documents to produce raw text or other structured output.
 Before character recognition of the image with the images, it is advisable to extract the words and lines of text.
 The major trend in scene text detection before the emergence of deep learning was bottom-up, where handcrafted features were mostly used, but recently, deep learningbased text detectors have been proposed by adopting popular object detection/segmentation methods.
 So by using detector we generate for each training image the ground truth label  with characterlevel limited boxes.In this way, the source data is compressed, and images containing the words and lines are extracted from text.

    The next step is character recognition.
 The recognition in images is most successfully performed on the basis of deep machine learning.
+Neural networks containing many levels are used, which are able to accumulate features and representations in the processed data.
+In this project the model has been already trained, so it is not essential to prepare data for training.

    ![](https://imgur.com/ouvEJ6Q.png)